Jacob-AR-06/discordjs-modmail-bot/readme.md

 In order to run the bot you need to have [NodeJS](https://nodejs.org/en/), I recommend using the 14.x version.
 To run the bot open your terminal, go to the correct directory and type `yarn run start / npm run start`, this will make a build and start the bot.
 After that, your done!
 Bot should be running without problems, yay 🎉.

+## Commands & Features

+The bot has the basic commands such as exec, eval, ping, help but also a close, contact, transcript, blacklist command.
+When running the close command with transcripts turned on, the bot will display a type status, during this period it is transcripting the channel.
+This may take a while depending on your pc hardware.
+Once finished it will delete the channel and save the transcript to a channel.

 ## Author

 👤 **DaanGamesDG**